bash-bastion/bash-object/docs/query.md

 # Query

-Queries are modeled from `jq`'s filter mechanism.
+Queries are modeled from `jq`'s querytree mechanism.
 The featureset compared to `jq` is significantly less

 Both quering modes listed below are are mutually exclusive.
 By default, the 'simple' method is used by defualt; only if your query contains a `[` will the 'advanced' method be used